 Conclusion On Craft CMS Vs WordPress

 Overall, Craft CMS and WordPress share a lot of similar components.
 Both get the job of content management accomplished, just in different ways.
 Craft CMS tends to win when it comes to security, but you do pay for Craft CMS, unlike WordPress.
 Craft CMS SEO is a breeze so long as you use SEOMatic, a plugin that is similar in build to Yoast SEO.

 Craft CMS allows site owners to manage multiple sites in a stable, modern platform.
 Because WordPress is so popular, it commonly experiences security issues.
 Due to this, more and more sites are migrating over to Craft CMS.
-Whether your a marketer or an agency, you’ll likely encounter Craft CMS at some point in your journey.
+Whether your a marketer or an online marketing agency, you’ll likely encounter Craft CMS at some point in your journey.